lbeckman314/liambeckman.com/code/index.md

 <h1 id="security">make checksums, not war</h1>

-adapted from the "Verifying file integrity and its digital signature" section of <a href="https://www.voidlinux.org/download/#verifying-file-integrity-and-its-digital-signature">the Void Linux download page.</a>

-Copyright 2008-2017 Juan RP and contributors
+adapted from the "Verifying file integrity and its digital signature" section of <a href="https://www.voidlinux.org/download/#verifying-file-integrity-and-its-digital-signature">the Void Linux download page.</a> (Copyright 2018 VoidLinux contributors.
+Copyright 2008-2018 Juan RP and contributors.)

 <br />